-- A Number of meetings attended. - B Number of meetings held during the time the director held office during the year.
+- A Number of meetings attended. - B Number of meetings held during the time the director held office or was a member of the committee during the year.

 Whilst the Audit Committee did not hold any meetings during the year, their duties were discharged through alternative means as required.